 - Keep all ceramic materials out of the reach of children, pets, and wildlife.

-- Store all toxic substances in tightly sealed metal or glass containers.
-Mark all containers used to store toxic substances as poisonous.
+- Store all potentially dangerous substances in tightly sealed metal or glass containers.
+Mark all containers used to store these substances.
 For container storage, locked cabinets or cupboards are best.

 - Clear labels are essential to studio organization.
-Labeling everything is helpful, but it's especially important for those clay bodies and glazes that are toxic if ingested or inhaled.
+Labeling everything is helpful, but it's especially important for those clay bodies and glazes that are dangerous if ingested or inhaled.

 06 of 08